 Events in the series are listed below.
 All events will be followed by a public reception at the Art Museum, during which time the galleries will be open for viewing Nature’s Nation.

-Author and environmentalist Bill McKibben will presented, "Art, Activism and the Chance for Change," discussing his work confronting the global challenge of climate change, while considering how art and public engagement can raise consciousness about ecological issues and bring positive action.
-McKibben is founder of the grassroots climate change movement 350.org and has written more than a dozen books, including, "The End of Nature," which is regarded as the first book about climate change for a general audience.
+Author and environmentalist Bill McKibben will present, “Art, Activism and the Chance for Change,” discussing his work confronting the global challenge of climate change, while considering how art and public engagement can raise consciousness about ecological issues and bring positive action.
+McKibben is founder of the grassroots climate change movement 350.org and has written more than a dozen books, including, “The End of Nature,” which is regarded as the first book about climate change for a general audience.
 He is the Schumann Distinguished Scholar in Environmental Studies at Middlebury College in Vermont.
-A public reception at the Art Museum will follow the lecture, during which time the galleries will be open for viewing Nature's Nation.
-Video of the talk is available on PEI's YouTube channel.
+A public reception at the Art Museum will follow the lecture, during which time the galleries will be open for viewing Nature’s Nation.

 The panel discussion, “Environmental Perspectives on Nature’s Nation,” will feature PEI faculty Rob Nixon, Amilcare Porporato and David Wilcove, along with Department of Geosciences professor emeritus George Philander, as they draw on their research to discuss environmental topics and issues against the backdrop of selected works from Nature’s Nation.
 The panel discussion will be moderated by exhibition co-curator Karl Kusserow, the John Wilmerding Curator of American Art at the Art Museum.